-If you are looking for information COVID-19 vaccines, please visit the COVID-19 vaccination page.
+If you are looking for information COVID-19 vaccines, please visit our COVID-19 vaccines program.

 Vaccines for people with medical risk conditions

-People with certain medical risk conditions are at greater risk of getting some vaccine-preventable diseases and need additional protection.
+People with specific medical risk conditions are at greater risk of getting some vaccine-preventable diseases and need additional protection.

-Speak to your doctor about your and your family’s specific needs.
+Speak to your health professional about your and your family’s specific needs.
 They can advise if you or your children need additional or specific vaccines.

-The National Immunisation Program funds a number of vaccines for people with certain medical risk conditions, including:
+The National Immunisation Program funds a number of vaccines for people with specific medical risk conditions, including:

 Not all medical risk conditions are covered for free.
-For information on medical conditions recommended and/or funded, refer to the ATAGI clinical advice on vaccination recommendations for people with risk conditions from 1 July 2020.
+For information on medical conditions recommended and/or funded, refer to the Australian Immunisation Handbook.

-Pneumococcal vaccines are recommended and free for people with certain medical risk conditions that put them at higher risk of getting pneumococcal disease.
+Pneumococcal vaccines are recommended and free for people with specific medical risk conditions that put them at higher risk of getting pneumococcal disease.
 Vaccines are free for: